-Enter Sharding.
-If we take the customers table, and split it to 4 different databases, each database will contain 1.75 million rows.
-That’s still a lot – but less than 7 million rows.
+If we take the customers table, and split it into four different databases, each database will contain 1.75 million rows.
+That’s still a lot, but less than 7 million rows.
 This will result in improved database performance.
-In fact, ScaleBase tests have shown about 75% response time improvements in some standard performance tests.
+In fact, ScaleBase tests have shown about 75% improvements in response time in some standard performance tests.
 You can see the results here.

 The following diagram shows how such a table can be split:

-1Unlimited Scale - Sharding allows apps to cost-effectively scale to an infinite number of users, while increasing performance.
-If you have hundreds of thousands (or hundreds of millions) of users, you probably experience angst, wondering if failure is imminent.
-Databases break at scale.
-With Sharding, that’s no longer an issue.
-As long as you have enough shards, everything will work.
+1Unlimited Scale - Sharding allows MySQL to cost-effectively scale out to an unlimited number of users, while increasing performance and data throughput.
+If you have hundreds of thousands (or hundreds of millions) of users, you may wonder when your MySQL database will failure.

-2Response time improvement – If your database is big (over 50GB) or has many hits/second (anything above a few hundred hits/second), sharding will boost your database performance.
+2Response time improvement – If your database is big (over 50GB) or has many writes or reads per second (anything above a few hundred per second), sharding will boost your database performance.

-But even after writing the initial sharding code, you might run into issues.
+And after writing the initial do-it-yourself sharding code, you can run into issues.
 For instance, a common problem occurs when scaling requires adding more shards.
-Usually, internally written sharding code supports a fixed number of shards, and adding shards requires massive code rewrites – as well as the major downtime required when moving data from one shard to another.
+Usually, internally written sharding code supports a fixed number of shards, and adding shards requires massive code rewrites – as well as the major downtime required when moving data chunks from one shard to another.

-Other parts of the infrastructure also change when using a sharded database.
+Other parts of the infrastructure also change when using a manually sharded database.
 For example, the reporting application must now be aware of the sharding logic, since you want to collect data from multiple databases rather than just one.
-And if the reporting application is an off-the-shelf product, you’re out of luck.
-You’ll have to write the reporting application from scratch that understands cross-shard joins and data aggregation to compile results from multiple databases back into a single result.
+But reporting applications expect to interact with one IP address and one database.
+With a home-grown sharding deployment, you’ll have to write the reporting application from scratch that understands cross-shard joins and data aggregation to compile results from multiple databases back into a single result.
 ScaleBase software does this for you and allows you to continue using off-the-shelf third party reporting tools.

-With home-grown sharding, database backups are also an issue, as is Database Administration.
+With home-grown sharding, database backups are also an issue.
 And the complexities continue to pile on.
-So, while Database Sharding is a great solution for database scaling, it is complex and costly if done manually, as many of the costs are hidden and only become realized after the initial sharding is performed.
+So, while, MySQL sharding is a great solution for database scaling, it is complex and costly if done manually, as many of the costs are hidden and only become realized after the initial sharding is performed.

 ScaleBase gives you all the benefits of MySQL sharding, with none of the headaches and without changing a single line of your code.
-And since it’s not embedded inside your application, your BI, DBA team and backup tools can use it, too – no infrastructure changes!
+And since ScaleBase’s software not embedded inside your application, your BI, DBA team and backup tools can use it, too which means no ecosystem changes.

-ScaleBase also provides the ability to scale MySQL with read/write splitting; meaning copies of the database can now serve for read operations, while only one database is used for the writes.
-Database replicas are no longer useless machines only used for high availability – with ScaleBase they can be used for scaling as well and your architecture will look something like this:
+ScaleBase also provides the ability to scale MySQL with read/write splitting.
+This means copies of the database can now serve for read operations, while only one database is used for the writes.
+Database replicas are no longer useless machines only used for high availability – with ScaleBase they can be used for scaling as well, and your architecture will look something like this:

-In this architecture you get database high availability and scale out via data distribution or read/write splitting – all in a fully redundant environment that also boosts your performance.
+In this architecture you get database high availability and scale out via data distribution or read/write splitting – all in a fully redundant environment that also boosts application performance and database throughput.
 Several deployment options exist, so check out our Technical Whitepaper here to see which would be best for you.